Morrison512/FlixterTopRatedARamirez/README.md

 Submitted by: **Alexander Ramirez**

-**FlixterTopRatedARamirez** is a movie browsing app that allows users to browse top rated movies and once a item is clicked on shows a different pictur and information about the movie.
+**FlixterTopRatedARamirez** is a movie browsing app that allows users to browse top rated movies and once a item is clicked on shows a different picture and information about the movie.

 Time spent: **10** hours spent in total